ZuperZeus/Connect-4/README.md

 # Frames
 These are the frames presented to the user in each menu.

-They are all resizable (within reasonable bounds) and look best when the terminal is at least 50x50.
+They all change size to adapt to the terminal size, but look best when it's at least 50x50.
 (AKA Blue bubbles in the mind map)
 ## StartFrame